LifeScopeLabs/lifescopelabs.github.io/lifescope-etl.md

-# lifescope-etl
+# LIFESCOPE-ETL

-This is the lifescope automated data collection system for connected services.
+This is the LIFESCOPE automated data collection system for connected services.
 The serverless ETL functions are built for Lambda and pull user data data from APIs on a scheduled basis into MongoDB.

 * Pull data from source apis through BitScoop SDK
 * Syncs on a scheduled basis.
-* Transform data into lifescope schema.
+* Transform data into LIFESCOPE schema.
 * Provider scripts keep a copy of original data.

-## App Archive (to be deprecated)
+## LIFESCOPE Archive APP

+**To be Deprecated**

 The old front end lifescope app is in the lifescope-etl /archive folder.